Open-Source-Compliance/Sharing-creates-value/README.md

 * We plan to work with existing projects to make this happen (FOSSology, Software Heritage, SPDX, sw360, ClearlyDefined)

+This activity is part of the OpenChain Project.
+Here is a brief description of the hierarchy of what we do:
+* The OpenChain Project (www.openchainproject.org) is the standard for open source compliance in the supply chain
+* * The OpenChain Project has various Global Work Groups where volunteers work on specific compliance challenges
+* * * The OpenChain Project Tooling Work Group is using the Sharing Creates Value GitHub Repository and OSS Compliance Tooling mailing list to coordinate activity around open source compliance tooling.

 You can learn more on our [wiki]( https://github.com/Open-Source-Compliance/Sharing-creates-value/wiki)